ngageoint/hootenanny/README.md

 # Overview
 _Hootenanny_:

-1. a gathering at which folksingers entertain often with the audience joining in
+1. A gathering at which folksingers entertain often with the audience joining in

 _Conflation_: